My Mom used to make Pončiki when I was a little girl. Since the rain isn’t stopping here in Latvia decide to make Pončiki for my little girls.

 - Mix flour with baking powder and add to the mixture.
 Mix until combined and dough forms a ball.

 - With wet hands form a small ball (approx. 1 tbsp per ball) and put into heated oil carefully.
 Cook the Pončiki until they are golden brown on both sides.
 Keep making them in batches until you have fried all the batter.
+Make sure they aren’t sticking to the bottom of the pot.

 - Take out and let them drain on a paper towel.
 Sprinkle with powdered sugar.